SporkyDevelops/asm-template/README.md

 ## Features
 - Cross-platform
-- Preconfigured for VSCode
+- Configured for VSCode
-- Ready-to-use Dockerfile
+- Ready to use Dockerfile
 - x84_64 / AMD64

 ## Installation